 If your business website looks like a shambles on mobile devices then you're shooting yourself in the foot.
-Australians are more likely to reach for their smartphone than their PC when they're ready to search for information or shop online, according to Google research.
+Australians are more likely to reach for their smartphone than their PC when they're ready to search for information or shop online.
 If you want a slice of the action then it's important to build your website from the ground up with mobile devices in mind.

 The goal of providing the optimal user experience to everyone who visits your website gave rise to the concept of Responsive Design.
 The idea is to reconfigure the pages on the fly to ensure they're attractive and functional regardless of which device your visitor is using.

 These days Responsive Design is widely regarded as web design best practice.
 You could think of it as an extension of web accessibility – with the goal of making sure that your site is available to as many people as possible.